timharek/timharek.no/content/about.md

 My name is Tim Hårek Andreassen.
 I'm a developer, designer, hiker and dog-person from the west coast of Norway.
 I care about creating solutions that respects people, in terms of privacy, security and user experience.

-Presently I'm finishing the last semester of my bachelors degree in Computer Security at the University of Bergen.
-I've learned a lot of different practices in terms of development, security and privacy.

 I spend my free time learning about new technologies, automating my everyday and going hiking with my dog, Ayla! 🐕

 ## Contact